ivioje/ivioje/README.md

 🚀 **Software Engineer | AI Enthusiast**

 I'm a **software engineer** with a deep interest in the intersection of **artificial intelligence and software development**.
 With expertise in **JavaScript, TypeScript, Next.js, Angular, NestJS, and Express.js**, I love building scalable applications and exploring how AI can enhance software solutions.
+Contact me @ rhodaivioje@gmail.com

 ## 🔥 What I Do
 - 💻 **Full-Stack Development** – Creating high-performance web applications.